mozilla/Addon-Tests/README.md

 	py.test --driver=firefox --credentials=/credentials.yaml tests/test_details_page.py -k test_that_external_link_leads_to_addon_website

+If running on a Mac, skip tests which require 'native' support:

+    py.test --driver=firegox --credentials=/credentials.yaml -m 'not native'

 For information about running tests against a Selenium Grid or moz-grid-config see the section in this document about setting up moz-grid-config.

 The mozwebqa plugin has advanced command line options for reporting and using browsers.
 See the documentation on [davehunt's pytest mozwebqa github][pymozwebqa]: